Save the Parrots

 Habitat restoration where damage has already been done also remains essential.
 Vulnerable species situated in protected areas must be inspected to ensure their proper management.

 Invasive species which are likely to predate on parrots need to also be controlled.

 Ex-situ conservation such as captive breeding/artificial propagation in places such as zoos is essential.

 Prevent hunting and trade for pets.

 Animal Welfare and better regulations for mass-breeding bird facilities.
 Eggs are often taken from their parents.
-This unweaned hatchlings are causing lots of harm.
-Chicks often missed the appropriate care, are fed by inexperienced people causing illness drawing and even starvation.
-Considered as more friendly because they were not raised by their parents like it is for month in the wild, it can also lead to behavioral problems such as feather plucking and aggression.
+Chicks often miss the appropriate care, are fed by inexperienced people causing illness and even starvation.

-Last but not the least, raising awareness by working with media, academic institutions, conservation groups, civil society and political parties could save many of the currently threatened parrot species from becoming extinct.
+Last but not the least, raising awareness by working with media, academic institutions, conservation groups, civil society and governmental institutions could save many of the currently threatened parrot species from becoming extinct.

 WSO's Activities and Initiatives